RaspAP/raspap-webgui/CODE_OF_CONDUCT.md

 RaspAP is an open source community project devoted to building simple yet powerful wireless router software for Debian-based devices.
-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
+We as members, contributors, and leaders pledge to make participation in our community an experience consisent with the norms of civil behavior and respectful discourse.

-To this end, we pledge to act and interact in ways that contribute to an open, welcoming, inclusive, and healthy community.
+To this end, we pledge to act and interact in ways that uphold the following standards.

 ## Our Standards